 The lower body can easily use one foot training.
 Most athletes perform squats, lunges or leg presses.

-one legged squat with the back foot on top of a bench.
+One-Legged Squat To make the athlete focus on the core and stabilizers in the hip, groin, and ankle more, perform a one-legged squat with the back foot on top of a bench.
 The next progression would be a 1-legged squat with the non-grounded leg behind the body.
 The last progression would be a one legged squat with the non-grounded leg in front of the body.

 If these exercises are done with little difficulty, adding an unstable surface would be the next step.

-One Legged Leg Extension
+One Legged Leg Extension: